sadkowsk/native-lands-locator/README.md

 ### 2-B. Task Sequence
 In the first screenshot below, I instruct NatLlo to surprise me with a random geographic entity, referring to natural language processing step (i).
 NatLlo then proceeds to complete steps (i-v) as internally prompted.

-For the exact instructions that prompt NatLlo according this NLP task sequence (i-vi), see `instructionsprompt.md` above.
+For the exact instructions that prompt NatLlo according this NLP task sequence (i-vi), see `instructionsprompt.md` above and view as code.

 **i.
 Response Customization:** This initial step depends on the user’s input.
 Responses are formatted based on whether the input includes a request for geographic entity identification, references geographic locations, or falls outside these criteria.